3 R’s of Habit Building: Help Your Brain Form New Habits

 3. We perform habitual actions in reaction to triggers in our environment, much like Pavlov’s dogs.

-Like other automatic responses, habits get activated in memory autonomously without needing any executive control from the higher brain (Evans & Stanovich 2013).
+Habits can be best explained as learned automatic responses with specific features (Wood et al., 2014).
+Habits get activated in memory autonomously without needing any executive control from the higher brain (Evans & Stanovich 2013).

 Final Words